johan-v-r/LibSassBuilder/README.md

 ```
 ___

-## Requirements

-`LibSassBuilder` can be installed on any project, however the underlying build tool requires [.NET 5](https://dotnet.microsoft.com/download/dotnet/5.0) installed on the machine.

 ## Bypass Visual Studio fast up to date check

-Visual studio does a quick check to find changed files.
+Visual Studio does a quick check to find changed files.
 However if you edit the sass files, it does not see these as project changes.
-If you edit sass files a lot you can instruct Visual Studio to rely on msbuild, place the following property in your .csproj.
+If you edit sass files a lot, you can instruct Visual Studio to rely on MSBuild by placing the following property in your `.csproj`.

 ```xml
 <PropertyGroup>
     <DisableFastUpToDateCheck>true</DisableFastUpToDateCheck>
 </PropertyGroup>
 ```

+> The NuGet package also includes the [custom files list to watch](https://docs.microsoft.com/en-us/aspnet/core/tutorials/dotnet-watch?view=aspnetcore-5.0#customize-files-list-to-watch) to track sass files with `dotnet watch` by default.
+___

+## Requirements

+`LibSassBuilder` can be installed on any project, however the underlying build tool requires [.NET 5](https://dotnet.microsoft.com/download/dotnet/5.0) installed on the machine.

 ## Support